 “Low-Salt Diets May Pose Health Risks, Study Finds” – Wall Street Journal

-No one could blame you if you are confused by these mixed messages.
+No one could blame you if you were confused by these mixed messages.
 So, what are we to believe?
 Salt is a killer or low-salt diets actually harm our health?

 The study that advised Americans to cut back on salt was based on previous research and involved complex mathematical modeling.
 In essence, the Harvard researchers crunched a lot of numbers and concluded that extra salt in the diet was causing 1.6 million extra deaths annually around the world.